 - a.
-1. Offense------Removed from 20% of total contests and considered a First Violation of the Drug Testing Policy.
+1st Offense------Removed from 50% of total contests.
+This is reduced to 20% of total contests with participation in an administrative approved alcohol and/or drug evaluation/intervention group and subsequent treatment program if professionally recommended and considered a First Violation of the Drug Testing Policy.
 If student is already at Level 1 of the Drug Testing Policy, he/she would progress to Level 2.
 If the student is at Level 2, he/she would progress to Level 3. - b.
-2nd Offense------Dismissal from the team
+2nd Offense------Dismissal from the team a.
+Any member of an athletic squad who receives a school suspension for possession of or use of alcohol and/or drugs or is found to be in possession of or using alcohol and/or drugs off school property by a member of the staff or administration may lose his/her eligibility.